umr-ds/pyserval/README.md

 In order to have reasonably well formatted code, a format-checking pre-commit hook is supplied.
 The tool used for checking/reformatting is [black](https://github.com/ambv/black).
 Note that the hook itself does not do any reformatting, it merely informs you that a file is not properly formatted.
 You need to do the reformatting yourself using `black $FILEPATH`.

 The tests require you to have `servald` from [serval-dna](https://github.com/servalproject/serval-dna) installed and available in your `PATH`.
-In order to have a consistent testing enviroment, a directory `/tmp/pyserval-tests/` to be used as the `SERVALINSTANCE_PATH`.
+In order to have a consistent testing enviroment, `/tmp/pyserval-tests/` will be used as the `SERVALINSTANCE_PATH`.

 1. Clone Project
 2. Install project to python-path